March 2005 Archives

 In a related story, "Some Scientists Say New Ethics Rules May Damage NIH" (March 3, 2005), WSJ reports of new ethics rules announced by the NIH that forbid any of the 18,000 NIH employees from consulting for drug companies, and prohibits 6,000 NIH employees from holding stock in pharmaceutical or biotechnology companies.
 The new rules have produced conflict within the NIH with rumors that rules will dissuade many prestigious scientists from pursuing positions there.

-Scientists have been fascinated with the question: nurture or nature?
-As employers making decisions about who to hire and for what skills, Larry Summers got our attention recently speaking at an academic conference about women in the workforce.
-Summers opened up a can of worms with his suggestion that math skills were sex based.
-But it's a familiar can of worms and one that everyone can have a say in.
+One question that perpetually fascinates scientists is: nature or nurture?
+As employers making decisions about who to hire and for what skills, Larry Summers got our attention recently when he spoke at an academic conference about women in the workforce.
+Summers opened up a can of worms with his suggestion that math skills were sex based, moreover, that males had superior skills.